Skip to main content

 The Object of a triple determines how the graph grows.
 Facts branch into two types:

-• Item-to-item: Connects two distinct items e.g., user:person -> schema:worksFor -> wazoo:organization
+• Item-to-item: Connects two distinct items e.g., user:person -> schema:knowsAbout -> wazoo:worlds

-• Item-to-value: Connects an item to a raw data value, adding searchable detail but acting as a terminal point e.g., user:person -> schema:givenName -> "Ethan"
+• Item-to-value: Connects an item to a raw data value that is searchable but terminates the branch e.g., user:person -> schema:givenName -> "Ethan"

 Serialization

-To codify knowledge, Worlds standard RDF serialization formats for expressing triples in plain text.
-To assert “Ethan is a Person”, the syntax goes:
+Worlds uses standard RDF serialization formats to express triples in plain text.
+For how to load serialized data into a world, see Update.
+To assert “Ethan is a Person”, use:

 Verification

-To verify a fact, Worlds uses the SPARQL ASK query.
-This provides a deterministic boolean answer without probabilistic guessing.
-For example, to verify if “Ethan works at Wazoo”, use:
+To verify a fact, Worlds runs a graph pattern query (SPARQL ASK).
+This returns a deterministic boolean answer and does not rely on probabilistic guessing.
+See Query for how graph pattern queries work with Worlds.
+For example, to verify if “Ethan knows about Worlds”, use:

 SPARQL